 What your list isn’t …

-Writing your list of 4 -5 top, non-negotiable values…
+Writing your list: 4 -5 top, non-negotiable values…

 For this exercise, stay very focused on the most important things you want and need in your relationship.
 Start to write down the things that you need to be present in your present or future partner, that without, you will not be fulfilled.
 Think of the qualities you most admire and treasure.
 You will most certainly embody all of them – they are the things your friends can count on you for, love about you, and that you love about yourself.
-Remember: they are not mere preferences: they are non-nogotiable.
+Remember: they are not mere preferences: they are non-negotiable.
 Limit your list to 4 or 5 items.

 Take some time and just think on what has to be there.
 Think on what lights you up, what you really admire and appreciate in yourself, in your friends, maybe even in your parents and/or family members.
 What do you want to share with a partner?
 What do you want to co-create?